edwinneef/portfolio/README.md

 # Contact form

 The contact form makes use of [EmailJS](https://www.emailjs.com).
-To make it work you'll need to create an .env file in the root directory with the following credentials:
+To make it work you'll need to create a .env file in the root directory with the following credentials:

 REACT_APP_EMAILJS_USER={{ your user ID }}<br />
 REACT_APP_EMAILJS_TEMPLATE={{ your template ID }}